mi-wada/shamo/web/README.md

-# Shamo / Website
+# Shamo / Web frontend

-The website for Shamo.
+The web frontend for Shamo.

 ## Development